 To reheat in the oven – place leftovers in a covered baking dish.
-Add a bit of stock or water to keep it from drying out and reheat in a 300*F oven for 20 to 30 minutes.
+Also, add a bit of stock or water to keep it from drying out and reheat in a 300*F oven for 20 to 30 minutes.

-To reheat in the skillet – Add a bit of oil or butter to a skillet along with a small amount of stock.
-Add the leftovers, cover and warm up until it is heated to the temperature you desire.
+To reheat in the skillet – add a bit of oil or butter to a skillet along with a small amount of stock.
+Then, add the leftovers, cover, and warm up until it is heated to the temperature you desire.

-To reheat in the microwave – Place leftovers into a microwave safe dish.
-Cover and reheat at medium, giving it a stir every 60 seconds until it reaches the temperature you desire.
+To reheat in the microwave – Place leftovers into a microwave-safe dish.
+Then, cover and reheat at medium, giving it a stir every 60 seconds until it reaches the temperature you desire.

 SUGGESTIONS FOR SERVING SAUSAGE, GREEN BEAN & POTATO CASSEROLE

-So there you have it, a deliciously quick, easy, and hearty casserole that your family is sure to love.
+Finally, there you have it: a deliciously quick, easy, and hearty casserole that your family is sure to love.
 Delicious food doesn’t have to be fancy; it just has to taste good and be visually appealing.
-We begin to eat with our eyes after all!
+After all, we begin to eat with our eyes!
 I promise you that this fabulous comforting casserole is all that and more!
 Enjoy!